tengstrand/lein-polylith/readme.md

 With this setup we can start the [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) once and keep on working without restarting it, even though we are working with physically and logically separated components and bases.
 It also enables refactoring support between components and all the other benefits you get when everything resides in one place, like searching and highlighting unused code.

-When working with a Polylith environment in your IDE, you’ll lose the git integration features.
+When working with a Polylith environment in your IDE, you’ll lose the git integration features that you would have with a monolith (the same is true for Microservices).
 That’s due to the symbolic links confusing the git plugin in your IDE.
 There are two solutions to this issue: 1) open the individual component and base projects in separate IDE windows, and manage git from there, or 2) use git from the command line or an external GUI tool (such as [SourceTree](https://www.sourcetreeapp.com/)).

 An improvement would be to create a Polylith plugin for each of the popular IDEs, which includes VCS support.